-A home treadmill is one of the best investments you can possibly make in your own health and fitness.
+A home treadmill is one of the best investments you can possibly make in your health and fitness.
 Instead of going to the gym, you can burn calories at home.
 And since you don’t have to go to the gym, it won’t be as easy to talk yourself out of exercising because it’s cold outside or your car’s low on gas or because chips are delicious.
-Plus, working out at home means you won’t get overcharged for a protein shake by the hottie who works at the gym cafe.
+Plus, working out at home means you won’t get overcharged for a protein shake when you feel like you need a snack after your gym workout.

 Is it Safe to Use Treadmill Upstairs?